LHBank/WMarjoribanksPhotography/README.md

 the file extension from '.jpg' to '.JPG'.
 This rectified the issue and now, when a user accesses the GitHub pages link at the head of the README.md document, all images are displayed.

+### Typography Changes

+Taking into consideration outside feedback regarding font choice throughout the website, the smaller headings and buttons which previously used Italiana in uppercase, were changed to Nanum Gothic for clarity and definition.
+This has improved the user experience, as Italiana is more suited to larger headings.

 ### Scalability

 In future advancements of the W. Marjoribanks Photography, the aim would be to add a payment feature within the site, as opposed to using